Fear Of Retribution

 Another wrinkle to the extremism gradient is information control [3H].
 Something you’ll find running through the Anti-Vax, Health at Every Size, and Alt-Right communities is extensive use of memes.
 The thought leaders of these communities will often recognize the extremism gradient and know that they aren’t going to reach people by busting out the craziest ideas they’ve got, so lower-status people will come out of these movements with very questionable ideas.
 The

-thought leaders, on the other hand, will present more reasoned propaganda to present to the world; something that everybody can get onboard with.
+thought leaders, on the other hand, will present more reasoned propaganda to present to the world; something with which everybody can get onboard.
 It works the same way with Jehovah’s Witnesses and Scientology.
 They put the most extreme control tactics and information behind barriers.
-With Jehovah’s Witnesses, you have to spend a year or two studying and attending meetings to basically prove your dedication to the cause before they’ll allow you to be baptized and unleash the full force of their control techniques.
+With Jehovah’s Witnesses, you have to spend a year or two studying and attending meetings to “prove your dedication” to the cause before they’ll allow you to be baptized and unleash the full force of their control techniques.
 With Scientology, they don’t even reveal their full set of beliefs until you pay hundreds of thousands of dollars to reach certain levels within the group.
 Let’s take a look at some of the propaganda from the Health at Every Size movement.

 “A reminder that ‘Diet Culture’ is a sneaky bitch by posing as ‘wellness’.
 Posts about your wellness journey could be triggering, and we should be mindful of our friends who may be going through recovery with disordered eating.”

 When you see the term “disordered eating”, what comes to mind?
 Do you think “eating disorders”, like anorexia or bulimia?
 You would be incorrect.
 Disordered eating means not eating what your body is telling you that you need.
-Eating one donut instead of six would be an example of disordered eating.
+Holding yourself back by eating one donut instead of eating the six donuts you want would be an example of disordered eating.
+It’s heavily discouraged and viewed in a negative light.

 This next meme is a good example of how movements can start out good, and have good foundations, and have moderate, honest, charitable, constructive members, but also have an extremist branch.

 A woman wearing a shirt that says “no body left behind”, and a note that says “I stand for bodies of all sizes an ages to be free from bullying”.
 That’s a message we can all get behind: anti-bullying.
 It’s something I agree with.
 We shouldn’t be bullying people.
 However, the extremist branch of this movement says that people who try to lose weight at all is inherently bullying.
 I stand for trans rights.
 I stand for gay rights unequivocally.
-I am a social justice advocate, but there’s lots of propagandistic information that comes out of the SJW movement.
-There’s lots of propagandistic information that comes out of the Anti-SJW movement and the Health at Every size movement.
+I am a social justice advocate, but there’s a great deal of propagandistic information that comes out of the SJW movement, the Anti-SJW movement, and the Health at Every size movement.
 People who are overweight are aware that they’re overweight.
 They don’t need that fact ground into their faces.
 I went to school for substance abuse counseling, and eating disorders fall into that category.
 If I went up to an addict and berated them for an hour, would it help?
 Would it make them change their ways?
 Absolutely not.
 It would make them feel more depressed, and send them deeper into addiction.
 Minds aren’t changed by berating and shaming people.
-Berating somebody to make them change makes sense intuitively, but statistics show that it doesn’t help, it makes things worse.
-No matter how much sense it makes intuitively, that’s just not how it works.
-The negative impact far outweighs any potential positive impact.
-That being said, there’s a difference between berating and shaming people, and pointing out propaganda.
+Berating somebody to make them change makes sense intuitively, but statistics show that it doesn’t help.
+It only makes things worse.
+Intuition will fail us.
+We shouldn’t rely on it.
+The negative impact of attacking and berating somebody far outweighs any potential positive impact.
+However, there’s a difference between berating and shaming people and pointing out propaganda.

 Loaded Language And Cliche’s